mrlonis/maven-spotless-hooks/README.md

 ### Basic Plugin Setup

 Below is a full-fat `spotless` configuration, configuring many file types, including `Java`, `XML`, `JSON`, `YAML`, `HTML`, `Markdown`, and `SQL`.

-This is a recommended configuration for most projects.
-You can remove the sections that you do not need.
+This is a recommended `final` configuration for most projects.
+However, you can, and should, remove the sections that you do not need.

 It is recommended to add everything **BUT** the `java` section to start with.
 Get that working in your local development workflow and your CI/CD.
 Merge those changes to your main branch.
 Then, add the `java` section to the `spotless` configuration.
-This will allow you to get the formatting on the Java files without having to setup the overall configuration and process in one go, reducing the burden on code reviewers and limiting the blast radius of merge conflicts on your most important files; Java files.
+This will allow you to get the formatting on the `Java` files without having to setup the overall configuration and process in one go, reducing the burden on code reviewers and limiting the blast radius of merge conflicts on your most important files; `Java` files.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>